fabferri/az-pattern/vpn/s2s-vng-vng-ipv6-inner-traffic-azcli/README.md

-# Azure Site-to-Site VPN with IPv4/IPv6 Dual-Stack using powershell
+# Azure Site-to-Site VPN with IPv4/IPv6 Dual-Stack using AZ CLI

 This project contains PowerShell scripts to deploy an Azure Site-to-Site (S2S) VPN configuration with dual-stack (IPv4 and IPv6) support using active-active VPN gateways.